 This yield to maturity, of course, is a 6-month yield, not an annual one.
-Bond dealers would typically annualize the semi-annual rate by doubling it, so the yield to maturity would be quoted as .5971 × 2 = 1.1942%.
+Bond dealers would typically annualize the semiannual rate by doubling it, so the yield to maturity would be quoted as 119556 \times 2 = 2.391%, which exactly matches the value in Table 61.